Moonlight63/SignalSignsGitSyncTest/pages/02.mod/_show/showcase.md

     enabled: false
 ---

-Gantry 5 includes a new, powerful Menu editor that makes menu organization, particle and module injection, and visual enhancements a breeze.
+[left]Gantry 5 includes a new, powerful Menu editor that makes menu organization, particle and module injection, and visual enhancements a breeze.
 Here are just a handful of things you can do with Gantry 5’s powerful Menu Editor.

 * FontAwesome Icons
 * Easy Module Injection